Raghavvram/pfSense-related/services_tab.md

 17. **Firewall Aliases**: Manage aliases for hosts, networks, ports, and URLs used in firewall rules.
 18. **RADIUS**: Set up and configure RADIUS authentication servers.

 Each option in the **Services** menu provides powerful tools to set up and manage your network infrastructure efficiently.
-If you'd like an in-depth explanation or guidance on configuring any specific service, let me know!